CounterChicken/vla/README.md

 4. Using your visually guided latent actions model to assist a user in teleoperating the robot.

-In this entire repository, we assume the robot you are using is teh Franka Emika Panda Arm, controlled via the provided libfranka C++ controllers.
+In this entire repository, we assume the robot you are using is the Franka Emika Panda Arm, controlled via the provided libfranka C++ controllers.

 #### Pretraining a YOLO-v5 Detector